maheshwarishikha/testRepo/detailed.md

 * Customers interested in doing statistical analysis of time stamped sensor data.
 * All components are made completely configurable so that the developers can do multiple experiments by tweaking the parameters.
 It opens a world of possibilities for developers.
 * IBM Data Science Experience provides an environment where the developers can collaborate to analyze and visualize their data with Jupyter notebooks that run on Spark.
-RStudio, included in IBM Data Science Experience, provides an IDE for working with R. It reduces a lot of configuration and development effort and increses productivity.
+RStudio, included in IBM Data Science Experience, provides an IDE for working with R. It reduces a lot of configuration and development effort and increases productivity.

 ### Amplification